 Universal Studios Hollywood is the most unique of the 4 big studio tours in Hollywood.
-A tour of the studios and backlot is just 1 of many attractions within the theme park.
+A tour of the studios and backlot is just one of many attractions within the theme park.

-Universal has a long history of offering tours, but in the 80s they decided to construct a theme park.
-As the park developed, they designed the studio tram tour to be an attraction within the park.
+Universal has operated studio tours for years, but in the 80s they decided to construct a theme park.
+They incorporated the studio tram tour as an attraction within the park.
 There is currently no way to tour the studios and backlot without paying for admission to the park.
 Universal Studios does offer a VIP tour which includes a special tour of the studios and front-of-the-line access to the rides.
 You can read more details about my VIP experience below.

 Studio Tram Tour

 After entering the park, you can make your way to the queue for the Backlot Tram Tour.
 Much like any ride, your wait time depends on a number of variables, including the season and time of day.
 Once it’s time, you board a large tram (usually 4 to 5 cars) to begin the tour.
 There is a driver and a tour guide at the front of the tram, but most of the tour is narrated on video screens by Jimmy Fallon.
 The tours follow the same general route, however sometimes they need to adjust based on filming schedules.
 Here are some of the areas you may see on the tour:

 Stages and Offices

 The Tram Tour starts by driving past some of the soundstages on the Universal lot.
 The guides will point out some of the current and past productions filmed in these soundstages.
 You’ll also see some production offices before going into the backlots.